AscendingPassage.com HOME PAGE.

 expanse of pasture and tillage.
 We had seen it from a great distance,

-it is colossal, and in relief on its lintel is designed a globe with
+so pure and clear is the air.
+In relief on its lintel is designed a globe with

 two long wings outspread symmetrically.